Jagiellońska Street, Bydgoszcz: Medical College Buildings, at Nr.13/15

-In 1919, with the re-birth of the Polish state, municipal authorities took over the hospital from the Prussian forces.
-The size of Bydgoszcz garrison and the proximity with the fighting area of Polish–Soviet War increased significantly the activity of the institution: in 1920, under the command of Poznan General District, the medical capacity of the institution reached the maximum amount of 1,140 beds.
-After the conflict, the number of hospitalized patients steadily decreased: 320 beds (1922), 300 beds (1923) and 200 beds (1924-25).
-In 1928, Torun military authorities decided to stop the activity of the hospital, which had only 100 beds left, keeping only the District Hospital in Toruń.
-In this way, Bydgoszcz remained without Military medical Department till 1939.
+In 1919, with the rebirth of the Polish state, municipal authorities took over the hospital from the Prussian forces.
+The size of Bydgoszcz garrison and the proximity with the fighting area of Polish–Soviet War increased significantly the activity of the institution: in 1920, under the command of Poznań General District, the medical capacity of the institution reached the maximum amount of 1,140 beds.
+After the conflict, the number of hospitalized patients steadily decreased: 320 beds (1922), 300 beds (1923) and 200 beds (1924–25).
+In 1928, Toruń military authorities decided to stop the activity of the hospital, which had only 100 beds left, keeping only the District Hospital in Toruń.
+In this way, Bydgoszcz remained without Military medical department till 1939.

 During Nazi occupation, the building was used as a German military hospital.

 After the liberation of Bydgoszcz, from 26 January to 10 February 1945, hospital buildings accommodated a Mobile Field Surgical Hospital of the Polish Army.
 In 1948, a huge renovation occurred, including the expansion of the main building and the demolition of five minor edifices.
 The renovated complex housed the Provincial Council of Polish Communist Party till the end of the communist era.

 In 1990, the edifice became the property of the Regional Treasure Department: at that time, several buildings passed under the ownership of the Collegium Medicum in Bydgoszcz, which located here offices of the rector, two deaneries, college administrators, some classrooms, a cafeteria and an additional dormitory.
-Around 2000, with Tax and Revenue office leaving the premises, the whole building fell under the responsibility of the University.
+Around 2000, with Tax and Revenue office leaving the premises, the whole building fell under the responsibility of the university.

-From the former buildings of the garrison hospital, only the "U" shaped footprint is left.
+From the former buildings of the garrison hospital, only the U-shaped footprint is left.
 It was initially constructed in the style of historicism, using forms of Neo-Romanesque.
-Its appearance resembled a fortress, but these stylistic features have been lost during the complex reconstruction carried out in 1947-1948, which also wiped away the avant-corps, changed the size and shape of the windows, added a fourth floor and extended the gable to the whole edifice.
+Its appearance resembled a fortress, but these stylistic features have been lost during the complex reconstruction carried out in 1947–1948, which also wiped away the avant-corps, changed the size and shape of the windows, added a fourth floor and extended the gable to the whole edifice.